Skip to content

 Long COVID is a lot more common than many people realize, and 10–20% of people who contract COVID-19 will go on to develop long COVID (World Health Organization [WHO], 2022).

 Long COVID can look very different from person to person.
 Some people might experience mainly respiratory symptoms, others neurological, and others a combination.
 Sometimes the symptoms change over time.
+This is part of what makes it so difficult to understand and so easy to dismiss.

-What Causes Long COVID?
+What Causes Long COVID

 We don't know what causes long COVID.
 But researchers have identified several biological changes that seem to explain why symptoms last so long.